-What exit provisions are commonly included?
+22 What exit provisions are commonly included?
 Does the law restrict any forms of mandatory transfer provision or any basis of calculation?

 Broadly speaking, there are two categories of exit plans for entity joint venture parties.
 The first is a joint venture party's sale of its interests in the venture.
 The governing documents of most joint venture entities allow for a sale of a joint venture party's interest to the joint venture or the other joint venture party.
-But they often prohibit the sale to a third party or at least stipulate a right of first refusal, as joint venture parties typically want to be able to control with whom they partner in the joint venture.
-Additionally, the governing documents of an entity joint venture may grant parties tag-along rights or drag-along rights.
+However, they often prohibit the sale to a third party or at least stipulate a right of first refusal, as joint venture parties typically want to be able to control with whom they partner in the joint venture.
+Additionally, the governing documents of an entity joint venture may grant parties drag-along rights or tag-along rights.
 The drag-along mechanism protects the majority by forcing the minority to sell its ownership interest if the majority secures a buyer for its own interests, thereby facilitating the sale of the entire entity.
 Tag-along rights flip this scenario and protect the minority by allowing it to require the majority to include the minority in a sale.

 The second category is the sale or termination of the joint venture as a whole.
-The parties may choose to sell the entity to a third party, issue an IPO or dissolve the entity joint venture.
+The parties may choose to sell the entity to a third party, issue an initial public offering or dissolve the entity joint venture.
 The governing documents may provide for a liquidation preference upon a dissolution so that certain assets that were contributed by a joint venture party when the joint venture was formed (eg, intellectual property) is returned to the contributing joint venture party.
-Dissolution is not usually favoured, for the process of determining which assets belong to which joint venture party can be contentious.
+Dissolution is not usually favoured, as the process of determining which assets belong to which joint venture party can be contentious.

 For entity joint ventures, there may be bankruptcy or regulatory laws that exclude certain exit options or types of equity transfers.
+Also, US law does not typically provide a formula for calculating transfer value.

 For contractual joint ventures, the alliance between the contracting parties is not intended to last forever.
 Also, because general contract rules apply to the joint venture agreement, the joint venture parties may include a wide variety of termination or exit procedures.
-The joint venture parties will typically stipulate a termination date and may include provisions allowing each party to terminate the agreement early (ie, upon the insolvency of a party, if one party materially breaches the agreement, or if the joint venture cannot effectively carry out the purpose for which it was formed, if the parties become deadlocked).
+The joint venture parties will typically stipulate a termination date and may include provisions allowing each party to terminate the agreement early (ie, upon the insolvency of a party, material breach of the agreement by a party or deadlock of the parties such that the joint venture cannot effectively carry out the purpose for which it was formed).